 Our testers were mixed on the style of this bag.
 It comes in a variety of prints and also a high-gloss black, which is the model we tested.
 The black bag looks cool at first, with a red interior and some contrasting red on the handle and wheels; however, after only one use the red wheels became "dirty" red in color, and no longer looked so attractive.
 There is a reason why every other bag that we tested had black wheels, and we don't think we'd purposefully purchase a colored wheel again.
 This bag also has a technical/casual look to it — it really is just a rolling duffel and is better suited to weekend travel and camping trips than business travel.
 If you are looking for something sleek and sophisticated, take a look at the hard-sided Samsonit Inova 20 instead.

-This bag retails for $250.
-The North Face Base Camp Duffel (our Editors' Choice winner in our Duffel Review), retails for $120 in a similar size small (50L vs the Rolling Thunder's 40L), so in a way you are paying an extra $130 just for the retractable handle and rolling wheels.
+This bag retails for $269.
+The North Face Base Camp Duffel (our Editors' Choice winner in our Duffel Review), retails for $120 in a similar size small (50L vs. the Rolling Thunder's 40L), so in a way you are paying an extra $150 just for the retractable handle and rolling wheels.
 Is it worth it?
 While we thought the Base Camp was a great duffel bag, the carry-on version came up short when compared to more traditional carry-ons that have a lot of traveler-friendly features.
-If you're on a budget, the $120 SwissGear Meyrin 20 is a great bag and our Best Buy winner.
+If you're on a budget, the SwissGear 7208 is a great bag and our Best Buy winner.

 If you love duffel bags and The North Face brand, then this could be the perfect carry-on for you!
 It's sturdily made and can handle rough terrain - "Never Stop Exploring" after all, and should last through many adventures.
-While we preferred some of the more "classic" carry-ons to this style, if the bag fits your aesthetic and needs, then you probably won't be disappointed.
+We preferred some of the more "classic" carry-ons to this style.
+But, if the bag fits your aesthetic and needs, then you probably won't be disappointed.